Cinema Verite (2011 film): Production

 Principal photography was completed primarily in Los Angeles, California.

 The film is presented in chapters, with chapter titles such as The Chelsea and The Battle for the Camera Begins.
-When the chapter titles are shown, short clips from the original 1973 documentary are shown alongside in split screen format.
+When the chapter titles are shown, short clips from the original 1973 documentary An American Family are shown alongside in split screen format.

 Critical reception

 Cinema Verite met with a positive reception from television critics.
 On review aggregator Metacritic the film received a "generally positive" score of 74 out of 100, based on 23 reviews.